 One of the benefits for current and former service members who utilize VA loans is that mortgage insurance is never required.
 However, you will be required to pay a funding fee when you first take out the loan.

-If you have a $12,250 down payment and a loan worth $350,000, you’ll have an LTV of 96.5%, and you’ll definitely have to pay mortgage insurance.
-If that insurance costs 1% of the loan’s value each year, you’ll pay $3,500 on top of your regular mortgage payment.
+Here's a simple example.
+Say you have a $12,250 down payment on a $350,000 home.
+Your LTV would be 96.5%, and you'd pay mortgage insurance.
+At 1% of the loan value per year, that's $3,500 annually on top of your regular mortgage payment.